vaclovas2020/poem/README.md

 [![Go Reference](https://pkg.go.dev/badge/webimizer.dev/poem.svg)](https://pkg.go.dev/webimizer.dev/poem)

 ![Poem](cmd/subcommands/adminfrontend/assets/img/poem_logo.png "Poem")
+## Project idea
+Project idea is to develop Cload-based platform for poets & writers.
+Poets should have posibility to write poems and create diffrent categories.
+Poems and categories must be visible only to author.
+Maybe in the future would be good to add the Share button.

 This project is based on Go and use gRPC framework for backend web services.
 By developing this project, I learned: